Cardia (Thrace): History

 Our present concernment is about the affairs of the Chersonesus, and Philip's expedition into Thrace...but most of our orators insist upon the actions and designs of Diopithes...which, if one moment neglected, the loss may be irreparable; here our attention is instantly demanded...shall Philip be left at full liberty to pursue all his other designs, provided he keeps from Attica; and shall not Diopithes be permitted to assist the Thracians?
 And if he does, shall we accuse him of involving us in a war?...none of you can be weak enough to imagine that Philip's desires are centered in those paltry villages of Thrace...and has no designs on the ports...arsenals...navies...silver mines, and all the other revenues of Athens; but that he will leave them for you to enjoy...?
 Impossible!
 No; these and all his expeditions are really intended to facilitate the conquest of Athens....let us shake off our extravagant and dangerous supineness; let us supply the necessary expenses; let us call on our allies...so that, as he hath his force constantly prepared to injure and enslave the Greeks, yours too may be ever ready to protect and assist them.The town was destroyed by Lysimachus about 309 BC, and although it was afterwards rebuilt, it never again rose to any degree of prosperity, as Lysimachia, which was built in its vicinity and peopled with the inhabitants of Cardia, became the chief town in that neighbourhood.

-Cardia was the birthplace of Alexander's secretary Eumenes and of the historian Hieronymus.
+Cardia was the birthplace of several prominent individuals, including Alexander's secretary Eumenes of Cardia and the historian Hieronymus of Cardia.
+Another Cardian, Xenodochus of Cardia, served in Alexander's army and is known from Plutarch's account of the incident in which Alexander killed Cleitus the Black.

+In his Stratagems, Polyaenus mentions a surprise attack against the city of Kardia by an Aristomachus.
+The event unfolded as follows: after capturing several Cardian triremes, Aristomachus placed his own soldiers at the oars and disguised the ships with Cardian colours and standards.
+He then towed the captured vessels into the harbour as if they were a victorious Cardian fleet returning from battle.
+As evening fell, Aristomachus entered the harbour with music playing, creating the appearance of a celebration.
+The people of Kardia, believing that their fleet had achieved a great victory, rushed out of the city to welcome the returning ships.
+When Aristomachus troops landed, they attacked the unprepared crowd and carried out a massacre.

 Plutarch in the "Life of Eumenes" writes that the young men and boys of Cardia were exercising in the Pankration and wrestling.

+Cobrys and Cypasis were emporia of Cardia.